Postcodes in the United Kingdom: Royal Mail and Post Offices

 The postcode printed on Business Reply envelopes (which do not require a stamp) often ends with the letters BR but is not an essential and defining feature not definitive of the BR service.

 Postcode for letters to Father Christmas

-There is also a special postcode for letters to Santa/Father Christmas, XM4 5HQ which is a semi-mnemonic rendition of XMAS HQ.
+There is also a special postcode for letters to Santa or Father Christmas, XM4 5HQ which is a semi-mnemonic rendition of XMAS HQ.

 Terminated non-geographic codes

 Girobank's headquarters in Bootle used the non-geographic postcode GIR 0AA.

 Publication

 Many non-geographic postcodes do not appear on Royal Mail's own online postcode finder tool or their Click and Drop online postage printing tool, which can add to confusion when responding to organisations that use such addresses.
 Likewise, delivery services or couriers other than Royal Mail may not be able to deliver to such non-physical addresses.
 The UK government provides for couriers alternative geographic addresses to their BX addresses.